 We all know that credit history is important because it’s how lenders, landlords, and sometimes even employers assess our creditworthiness.
 Anytime you apply for a loan or credit card, the lender will use your credit file to determine whether they think you are eligible for credit and what your interest rate will be.

 But did you know that all credit is built from tradelines?
 Although this fact is not often discussed, it’s just as important to understand when it comes to building credit.
 Keep reading to find out why all credit begins with tradelines.

 Opening a credit card is a common way to establish a credit file and start building credit, but it is not the only option.
 Other paths to building credit include taking out student loans, auto loans, or credit-builder loans.

 The Consumer Financial Protection Bureau estimates that about 25% of consumers first acquire credit history via an account on which someone else was also responsible.
 Some of these consumers open a joint account with a co-borrower, while others become authorized users on someone else’s primary tradeline.

 Unfortunately, many people do not have the same opportunity to benefit from a family member’s authorized user tradelines.
-Studies have shown that minorities and lower income demographics are less likely to have authorized user tradelines, which means they are likely to face difficulty in establishing a credit history.
+Studies have shown that minorities and lower-income demographics are less likely to have authorized user tradelines, which means they are likely to face difficulty in establishing a credit history.

-Traditionally, some people have had the privilege of relying on family and friends to help share credit, but new innovations have created equal opportunities for those who may not have the same privilege.
-We are proud to provide quality tradelines for purchase at affordable prices at TradelineSupply.com.
+Traditionally, some people have had the privilege of relying on family and friends to help share credit, but new innovations have created equal opportunities for those who may not have the same opportunity.
+We are proud to provide quality tradelines for sale at affordable prices at TradelineSupply.com.